HI6Cypher/HI6ToolKit/README.md

     python hi6toolkit.py sniff -if [interface(like wlo1, eth0 etc.)] -t [to tmp in file]
     ```

-- Example of a Ethernet frame with arp type
+- Example of a Ethernet frame with arp type(with -v option) :
     ``` text
         [+][DATALINK]________________1726738881________________